-- 7.11 The land does not fall within a C1 or C2 flood risk zone as delineated by TAN15 DAM flood maps.
-Neither does it fall within a Flood Zone 2 or Flood Zone 3 as delineated by FMfP (Flood Map for Planning Wales).
+- 7.12 The land does not fall within a C1 or C2 flood risk zone as delineated by TAN15 DAM flood maps.
+Neither does the part of the site to be developed fall within a Flood Zone 2 or Flood Zone 3 as delineated by FMfP (Flood Map for Planning Wales).
 As such, ISA Objective 4 (Climatic Factors) and ISA Objective 5 (Water) are both satisfied in this instance.

-- 7.12 The land is not located within or immediately any of the following designated sites:
+- 7.13 The land is not located within or immediately any of the following designated sites:

 - Sites of Special Scientific Interest (SSSI)

 - Special Areas of Conservation (SAC)

 - Special Protection Areas (SPA)

 - National Nature Reserves (NNR)

 - Local Nature Reserves (LNR)

 - Common Land or registered village green